aadm/aadm.github.io/content/2012-11-06-the-little-ipad.md

 title: the little ipad
-tags: apple, tech
+tags: computer, tech
-excerpt:

-I wrote something about this little iPad [a while ago](http://aadm.github.com/2012-07-19-ipad-mini-needs.html), and on reading again that piece I find that it still represent my thoughts today.
+I wrote something about this little iPad [a while ago](http://aadm.github.io/2012-07-19-ipad-mini-needs.html), and on reading again that piece I find that it still represent my thoughts today.
 Yesterday Apple held the official announcement and among other cool things[^1] there was the iPad mini.

 I'm disappointed by two things; first is the lack of the retina display, but I now understand what's at stake here (and I can't believe all the tech commenters do not realize this): you want the retina display, you need more power and more battery to feed it.